Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-10-04-Ben-Bova-Fifteen-Miles.md

 # World, wonder, and detail: 3/9.
-It was full of tedious details of sensing the world rather than advancing the plot.
+The story was weighed down by tedious sensory descriptions that did little contribution to the plot.
 So what was the usage of including a hot-headed priest in a lunar exploration mission?

 Was it necessary to risk a life in finding out things that satellites or rovers could facilely accomplish?